pentaho-jrice/jrice-hadoop-apache/README.md

-# jrice-hadoop-cloudera
+# jrice-hadoop-apache
-A vagrant box pre-configured with a single node hadoop instalation - Cloudera distribution
+A vagrant box pre-configured with a single node hadoop instalation - Apache distribution